What should your budget be when you are ready to outsource some of your content creation? In other words…

 An ebook from Internet marketing giant Kapost reports that marketers should expect to pay at least $150 per post from a reputable freelancer.
 For a long-form blog post or article (2,000+ words), they suggest budgeting $2,000.

 And OK, yes, I might be a bit biased here—this is how I make my living, after all.
-But for our clients who put us on retainer or pre-purchase a package, our rates per post come out closer to $250 per post.
+But for our clients who put us on retainer or pre-purchase a package, our rates per post come out closer to $250–$500 per post, depending on their needs.
 I’ve set my prices there because it’s a price that seems advantageous to both me and my clients.
 We shoot for long-term relationships with our clients, and we structure our fees so that we can spend as much time and energy as we need researching and writing—without costing the clients more.